himanshupahuja89/Todo-Dapp/README.md

 4. Install server dependencies: `npm install`
 5. Navigate to the `client` folder: `cd client`
 6. Install client dependencies: `npm install`
+7. Make sure you have metamask installed in your browser.

 ## Usage